-The performance objective of the Diversifying Assets Composite is to outperform, on a net-of-fee-basis, a customized index (Customized Benchmark Portfolio) incorporating the weighted average components for three composite sub-asset classes (which results in the following weights: 69% Bloomberg Barclays Aggregate Index, 27% to SOFR + 4%, and 4% to 91 Day T-Bills).
-The Core Fixed Income sub-asset class has a maximum tracking error of 3% to its composite benchmark.
+The performance objective of the Diversifying Assets Composite is to outperform, on a net-of-fee-basis, a customized index (Customized Benchmark Portfolio) incorporating the weighted average components for two composite sub-asset classes (which results in the following weights: 70% Bloomberg Barclays Aggregate Index and 30% to SOFR + 4.
+The Core

+Fixed Income sub-asset class has a maximum tracking error of 3% to its composite benchmark.